juherask/open-rc-buggy-simulator/README.md

 # Feature highlights
 * A Bullet physics powered 3D RC buggy model
  * Friction for each wheel to all different directions x,y,z (via Anisotropic Friction)
- * Suspension with springs and shocks using rigid body 6dof joints with all but z-axis fixed.
-The min/max limits for z-axis can be used to adjust the down/uptravel of the shock.
+ * Independent suspension with springs and shocks using rigid body 6dof joints with all but z-axis fixed.
+The min/max limits for z-axis can be used to adjust the down/uptravel of the shock (the python script for shock absorbers is working in another prototype and will be imported quite soon).
+It is possible to implement the effect of different shock positions to the progressivity of the suspension via this script.
+ * The suspension allows tuning the geometry: caster, camber, toe and kickoff.
+The effect on the car can be simulated if the Physics engine does not support it directly.
- * Front and back ends are connected by 6rigid body joint
+ * Front and back ends of the chassis are connected by 6rigid body joint.
+This allows simulation of chassis flex (not yet implemented).
+ * Center-of-gravity is modeled and can be tuned.
+* Use your own RC transmitter as the game controller.
+The required adapter only costs an [euro and some cents](http://www.ebay.com/itm/USB-Nano-V3-0-ATmega328-16M-5V-Micro-controller-CH340G-board-For-Arduino-1PC-/381506734078), some wires and time to put it together.

 # Implementation notes